q0j0p/jekyll-now/_posts/2018-04-15-data_science_tools.md

 ---
 layout: post
-title:  Go-to references for key components of data science
+title:  Go-to references for data science tools and concepts
 ---
 These are the sources I used to implement best practices in data science.